 Here are 9 tips you can refer to when dealing with no call, no show employees.

-Once you’ve made the rules clear to your staff, they have to sign a waiver to comply with these rules.
+Once you’ve made the policies clear to your staff, they have to sign a waiver to comply with these rules.
 This way you can hold them accountable if they don’t show up at work.

-2. Create a company’s handbook
+2. Create a company handbook

-The company handbook sounds unnecessary if you’re running a small business.
-But it’s the basis for your to solve the incidents that can happen at work.
+A company handbook may sound unnecessary if you’re running a small business.
+But it’s the basis for you to solve every incident that may happen at work.
 It’s also an essential tool for employees themselves to read and refer to when needed.

-3. Inform employees about the rules
+3. Inform employees about the policies

 By providing them with clear information, everybody knows what to do and not to do.
 It’s also worth considering to talk about the initiative and reasons behind the policies so that your staff have more respect for the rules.